rqlite/rqlite/README.md

 ```
 INSERT INTO foo (n) VALUES(random());
 ```
+ * In case it isn't obvious, rqlite does not replicate any changes made directly to the underlying SQLite files.
+If you do change these files directly, you will cause rqlite to fail.
+Only modify the database via the HTTP API.
  * SQLite commands such as `.schema` are not handled.
  * The supported types are those supported by [go-sqlite3](http://godoc.org/github.com/mattn/go-sqlite3).